 Urtica dioica

-The genus Urtica (which means "to burn") is the original latin name given to this herb due to the bristly, stinging hairs present on its leaves.
+The genus Urtica (which means "to burn") is the original latin name given to Nettles due to the bristly, stinging hairs present on its leaves (which also gives it one of its common names - 'Stinging Nettles').
 In "The English Physician" (1653) Culpeper wrote "[Stinging Nettles] need no description; they may be found by feeling, in the darkest of night."

-Formic acid gives the hollow hairs of stinging nettle its burning sting and there's no question: They hurt.
-However, contrary to what may be believed by the name alone, the stinging hairs no longer have any sting or reaction with the skin once the leaf has been dried or extracted.
+Formic acid gives the hollow hairs of stinging nettle its burning sting and there's no question, they hurt and can cause quite a welt!
+However, contrary to what may be believed by the name alone, the stinging hairs no longer have any sting or reaction with the skin once the leaf has been cooked, dried or extracted.

-In fact, Stinging Nettle is a wonderful skin care herb, rich high in Vitamins A and C, minerals, especially iron, and plant amines (predominantly histamine and serotonin), plant sterols and chlorophyll.
+In fact, Nettle is a wonderful skin care herb that is rich in Vitamins A and C, minerals, especially iron, and plant amines (predominantly histamine and serotonin), plant sterols and chlorophyll.
+The array of nutrients also gives it some popularity as an alternative steamed vegetable dish.

 Skin Care Benefits: